 01. Alan Rickman

 Though several in our list studied graphic design, few made a living from it.
-One of those few is the late, great Alan Rickman, known to younger viewers as Severus Snape in the Harry Potter franchise.
+One of those few is the late, great Alan Rickman.
+The Harry Potter generation will know him as the much-misunderstood Severus Snape.
 For others he will forever be Hans Gruber, Bruce Willis's nemesis in the original and best Die Hard.

 Public Enemy, one of the most influential groups in the history of rap, always had a strong visual identity.
 Its founding member's design credentials could be something to do with that.
 Before recording classic albums like 'Fear of a Black Planet', Chuck D (known then as Carlton Douglas Ridenhour) studied graphic design at New York's Adelphi University.